parcel-bundler/website/src/recipes/react.md

 {% endsamplefile %}
 {% endsample %}

-Finally, you can reference Tailwind classes from any files that match the `purge` glob listed in `tailwind.config.js`.
+Finally, you can reference Tailwind classes from any files that match the `content` glob listed in `tailwind.config.js`.

 {% sample %}
 {% samplefile "Button.js" %}